top of page

 The adjective 'culpable' has its etymological roots in Latin.
 It is derived from the Latin word 'culpabilis,' which means 'worthy of blame' or 'guilty.'
 In English, 'culpable' describes something or someone deserving of blame, guilt, or responsibility for a particular action, decision, or situation.
 It suggests a degree of moral or legal liability, emphasizing that the subject in question has committed a wrongful or blameworthy act.
 'Culpable' is often used in legal contexts to determine the degree of guilt or responsibility in a legal case and in general discourse to assess accountability for one's actions or choices.

-Quiz: Find the meaning of the adjective culpable:
+Find the correct meaning of the adjective culpable:

 Try Again!